wimming/TimerView/README.md

 # TimerView
-a timer which ectends an View
+a timer which extends an View